DXHeroes/knowledge-base-content/practices/automated_deployment.md

 ## Why You Might Want the Deployment to Be Automated

-The automated deployment helps your team with:
+The Automated Deployment helps your team with:

 - **Reducing the possibility of errors**
   Manual deployment is error-prone.
 Any process involving human input introduces the possibility of errors.